groue/GRMustache/README.md

 #### Lambda sections

+Read below "Lambdas and helpers", which covers in detail how GRMustache allows you to provide custom code for rendering sections.

 **NB: GRMustache currently implements lambda sections with Objective-C blocks.
 This feature is thus not available until MacOS 10.6, and iOS 4.0.**

 If the value is a GRMustacheLambda, the section is rendered with the string returned by a block of code.